Approx. Time Difference

 Q: Can dependents come to Brazil with me?

 A: This may be possible with months of advanced planning.
-Discuss this early on with your Campus EAP Advisor and UCEAP Operations Specialist.
+Discuss this early on with your Campus EAP Advisor and UCEAP International Program Specialist.

 Q: What if I have a problem with my housing?

-A: Communicate immediately with the Resident Program Director and PUC-Rio's housing coordinator if you encounter any housing difficulty or misunderstanding.
+A: Communicate immediately with the Resident Program Coordinator and PUC-Rio's housing coordinator if you encounter any housing difficulty or misunderstanding.
 You should air your concerns immediately to avoid having a small instance build up into a major issue.
-Something that upsets or even enrages you might be the result of a cultural misunderstanding.
+Something that upsets you might be the result of a cultural misunderstanding.

 Q: How is housing arranged?